-- 2.14 We have five working days to triage the escalation to ensure that we have all the information we need.
-Should the complaint details have changed, and the complaint now fall under the details in section 2.8, we may decline to escalate.
-This will be discussed with the customer and followed up in writing detailing an alternative course of action if relevant.
-If stage two is accepted, we will confirm this with the customer and explain the stage two process. - A person who has not previously been involved at stage one will complete an independent review within a further 20 working days from accepting the stage two complaint. - The reviewer will work with the customer throughout this time to resolve the complaint. - Customers can have an advocate to support them making a complaint and where possible, we will put in place any reasonable adjustments for customers with any additional requirements and requests. - Customers may also be accompanied at any meeting. - Sometimes we may need a little longer to fully resolve a complaint, for example, if there are several parts to the complaint escalation.
+- 2.14 We have five working days to review and acknowledge a request for escalation to stage two, during this time we will ensure that that we have all the information we need to complete the review.
+Should the complaint details have changed, and the complaint now fall under the details in section 2.9, we may decline to escalate.
+This will be discussed with the customer and followed up in writing, detailing an alternative course of action if relevant.
+If stage two is accepted, we will confirm this with the customer and explain the stage two process. - A person who has not previously been involved at stage one will complete an independent review within a further 20 working days from accepting the stage two complaint. - The reviewer will work with the customer throughout this time to resolve the complaint. - Customers can have an advocate to support them making a complaint and, where possible, we will put in place any reasonable adjustments for customers with any additional requirements and requests. - Customers may also be accompanied at any meeting. - Sometimes we may need a little longer to fully resolve a complaint, for example, if there are several parts to the complaint escalation.
 In these circumstances, we will work with the customer to explain why and when a response can be expected.
-This will be up to an additional 10 working days. - 2.15 At the end of each stage, we will summarise our position and may call the customer to explain our findings and decisions before confirming this in writing. - 2.16 When we have exhausted both stages of our internal complaints process, if we are unable to resolve the issue to our customers satisfaction, they can refer their complaint to the Housing Ombudsman or Building Safety Regulator, for relevant complaints on building safety, and ask for it to be investigated.
-Contact details are supplied in our response letters and on our website. - 2.17 Customers can contact the Housing Ombudsman at any point during the complaints process and they may be able to provide them with further support or advice, however they are unable to investigate until the complaint has been through our internal complaints procedure.
+This will be up to an additional 20 working days. - 2.15 At the end of each stage, we will summarise our position and may call the customer to explain our findings and decisions before confirming this in writing. - 2.16 When we have exhausted both stages of our internal complaints process, if we are unable to resolve the issue to our customer's satisfaction, they can refer their complaint to the Housing Ombudsman or Building Safety Regulator, for relevant complaints on building safety, and ask for it to be investigated.
+Contact details are supplied in our response letters and on our website.

+2.17 Customers can contact the Housing Ombudsman at any point during the complaints process and they may be able to provide them with further support or advice, however they are unable to investigate until the complaint has been through our internal complaints procedure.